A shinkansen train from Kyoto bound for Tokyo

 By Train

 The fastest, most convenient and most comfortable way to get from Kyoto to Tokyo is by the high speed shinkansen or “bullet train”.
 This can also be an economical route if you have a Japan Rail Pass.
-If you do not have a Japan Rail Pass then the fare will be 13,080 yen one way.
+If you do not have a Japan Rail Pass then ordinary non-reserved seats cost about 13,320 yen one way.
+Reserved seats cost more, and the total varies by train and travel date.

 There are three types of train on the Tokaido Shinkansen line: the Nozomi, Hikari and Kodama.
-The Nozomi is the most frequent and the fastest train as it travels between Kyoto and Tokyo in just 2 hours and 20 minutes.
-However, this train is not covered by the Japan Rail Pass.
-If you wish to use the Japan Rail Pass, your best choice is the Hikari which takes just two hours and 40 minutes to cover the distance.
+The Nozomi is the most frequent and the fastest train as it travels between Kyoto and Tokyo in about 2 hours and 20 minutes.
+However, this train is not covered by the base Japan Rail Pass.
+Japan Rail Pass holders can use it only by buying a separate ticket before boarding; the Tokyo-Kyoto supplement is 4,960 yen.
+If you wish to use the Japan Rail Pass without this extra ticket, your best choice is the Hikari which takes about two hours and 40 minutes to cover the distance.
 The Kodama stops at every station en route and so takes about four hours.

 A JR highway express bus at Kyoto Station’s Bus Terminal